lunchbag/hugo-blog/content/posts/company-of-one.md

 Automating too late is not a bad thing.
 I'll have done the manual work enough times to understand how to eventually automate the task and what edge cases to look out for.
 I equate it to doing a job yourself before hiring someone– it's always better to grok the requirements first to some degree so you can understand how to best utilize who you've brought on (and appreciate them more!).

-After launching, I manually sent out trial-ending emails for over 1000 users who had signed up (thank goodness for mail merge) which quickly made me realize I had to automate that as soon as possible.

-For bi-weekly digests summarizing account statuses, I manually triggered these for months because I wasn't confident the sending cadence was reasonable.
+I manually triggered the emails for bi-monthly account summaries for months because I wasn't confident the sending cadence was reasonable.
 After observing open rates and collecting user feedback, these are now automated to go out on the 5th & 25th of every month.

 Something that I'm glad I didn't spend the time to automate at all was the referral program.
 If an existing user refers a new user and the new user subscribes to a plan, then both users will receive credit for 1 month.

 In the end, the referral program only brought on a measly 11 extra users.
 It was not a pain at all to manually process rewards for those who did.
 If I had spent time conjuring up all the edge cases and automating this process, it would not have been worth the time investment.

-## Keep low-hanging fruits in your back pocket
+## Keep low-hanging fruits in the back pocket

 In my task management system, I use a tag (🍏) to denote which tasks are low-hanging fruits.
 For the uninitiated, low-hanging fruits are quick tasks that are easy to knock out, such as one-liners or 5-minute fixes.